 - Evidence of English language proficiency (only for applicants who do not currently hold an NQF approved qualification)

 Any documents in a language other than English will need to be translated.
 Certified colour copies of both the original and translated documents will need to be provided.
 For further information on how to certify your documents please refer to the certifying documents information sheet.

 For more information on the required documentation refer to the Skills Assessment Application Guidelines.

-Submit online application and payment
+Step 3 - Submit online application and payment

 This application will take about 40 minutes to complete.
 During the application, you will be asked to provide supporting documents.
 Please upload your documents using links provided in the online application.
 We are unable to assess your application until all the required information and documentation have been provided.